cinnamon-bun/cyclosis/README.md

 console.log(await fullName.getWhenReady());
 ```

 Function cells can also be directly changed to a new function.
-They are allowed to change their dependencies too.
+They are allowed to change which cells they depend on.

 ```ts
 // fullName will no longer depend on firstName